-Please note, these web pages are for the MS in Statistics program students.
+Please note, these web pages are for the MS in Statistics and Data Science program students.

 If you are an Ad Hoc MS in Applied Statistics program student please see https://statistics.northwestern.edu/graduate/ad-hoc-ms-degree/index.html for the information pertaining to your program.

-The Department of Statistics and Data Science at Northwestern University offers a program leading to an M.S. in Statistics degree.
+The Department of Statistics and Data Science at Northwestern University offers a program leading to an M.S. in Statistics and Data Science degree.

-The mission of the M.S. in Statistics program is to provide students with comprehensive training in advanced statistical theory and methodology, exposure to cutting-edge research or collaborative experience to practical applications of statistics, and prepare students for careers as a professional statistician for industry, government, as well as for the non-profit sector.
-This program also prepares students for doctoral study in statistics or related fields.
+The mission of the M.S. in Statistics and Data Science program is to provide students with comprehensive training in advanced theory and methodology in statistics and data science, and exposure to cutting-edge research or collaborative experience to practical applications of statistics and data science.
+It prepares students for careers as a professional statistician or data scientist for industry, government, as well as for the non-profit sector.
+It also prepares students with rigorous training for doctoral study in statistics, data science or other related fields.

-The MS in Statistics Program offers two tracks:
+The MS in Statistics and Data Science Program offers two tracks:

 - Coursework of 12 units + MS Qualifying exam